What is shocking is that Alternet displays them so prominently.

 Anti-science trial lawyer Clue #3: Gushing about the Russians

-At the American Council on Science and Health, we were early in documenting how the Kremlin was using its propaganda outlets like Russia Today (now wisely rebranded as RT.com to try and fool people about its agenda) to undermine American science and technology for their gain.
-But it did not originate with us, it originated with the Obama administration's Director of National Intelligence.
+We were early in documenting how the Kremlin was using its propaganda outlets like Russia Today (now wisely rebranded as RT.com to try and fool people about its agenda) to undermine American science and technology for their gain.
+But it did not originate with us, it originated with James Clapper, the Obama administration's Director of National Intelligence.
 Fossil fuels are Russia's top export so it made sense they would be using environmentalists to undermine American natural gas (fracking), and that meant it also made sense for them to be promoting fear and doubt about Russia's second largest export: food.

 One example of an anti-science activist giddy that he got Russia Today to do his bidding.
 Because he is a "useful idiot" rather than overtly helping Putin, Gary Ruskin of the organic food trade group US Right To Know does not realize he was doing their bidding.